salahnomad/salahnomad.github.io/content/compass/index.md

 ---
-title: "The Compass: Frameworks for a Rooted Life"
+title: "The Compass: Your Guide to the Frameworks of a Rooted Life"
-date: 2025-09-19T10:00:00+02:00
+date: 2025-09-19
 draft: false
 description: "Your official guide to the core frameworks of Rooted Nomadism.
-Discover the mental models and actionable systems for building a resilient, meaningful, and soulful life in a world of constant movement."
+Start with our foundational 'Operating System,' then explore the specialized tools for a resilient, meaningful, and soulful life."
 featured_image: "images/compass-frameworks-hero.jpg"
 featured_image_alt: "An antique brass compass open on a large, hand-drawn map of the Mediterranean, with key concepts like 'Zellige' and 'Olive Grove' sketched as constellations, symbolizing a guide to philosophical frameworks."
 layout: single